Quintero and Borja, the banners of the ‘local’ selection of Colombia

 It was already known that Rueda could not count on his European base: it is not a Fifa date and that makes the transfer of footballers not mandatory.

-The coach, then, made use of only two players from the base team of the tie: Quintero, who hopes to complete his move from Shenzhen of China to River Plate of Argentina, and Miguel Borja, the most brilliant recruitment of Colombian football this semester, after Junior bought his sports rights from Palmeiras.
+The coach, then, used only two players from the base team of the tie: Quintero, who hopes to make his move from Shenzhen of China to River Plate of Argentina, and Miguel Borja, the most brilliant recruitment of Colombian football this semester, after Junior bought his sports rights from Palmeiras.

 Neither Teófilo nor Mackalister on Reinaldo Rueda’s list